Explore how anticipating science enables

 Explore how to bring frontier, high-impact scientific thinking into global leadership spaces

-reshaping our ability to anticipate, mitigate, and manage global risks.
+reshaping our ability to anticipate and seize global opportunities.

 Restoring multilateralism with science diplomacy